Citroën SM: Engines

-The SM was sold with a small, lightweight engine in various forms, designed from scratch by Giulio Alfieri but capable of being assembled on existing V8 tooling.
+The SM was sold with a small, lightweight engine in various forms, designed from scratch by Giulio Alfieri but capable of being assembled on the existing tooling for the Maserati V8 engine.
 Because of this, the engine sported an unusual 90° angle between cylinder banks – a trait shared with the later PRV V6.
 It was a very compact and innovative design that allowed the use of just one pattern for the cylinder heads and an intermediate shaft extended out to drive the auxiliaries.

 The engine was aluminum, weighing just 140 kg, and was always mounted behind the front axle.

 The size of the 2.7 L engine was limited by French puissance fiscale taxation, which made large displacement vehicles too expensive to sell in any quantity in France.

 One SM had a Maserati V8 motor – this was a heavily used test bed developed by Maserati for the 1974 Maserati Quattroporte II.
 Despite developing 260 HP, the car required relatively modest adjustments, and the performance made the SM into a true sporting car.

 One SM had a V6 twin Turbo – developed by specialist Jerry Hathaway (SM World) for land speed record testing at Bonneville Salt Flats – achieving 202 mph.

 Smooth shifting 5-speed manual transmissions were fitted to most SMs.
 A 3-speed Borg Warner fully automatic transmission was an option in North America in 1972–73, and in Europe 1974–75.

 The engine was also used in the Maserati Merak from 1972 to 1982.
 Later versions of the Merak SS had much larger valves and developed 220 HP.
 The Ligier JS2 sports car also used this V6 engine.
 The final SMs were produced in the Ligier factory in Vichy.

 Under new ownership, Maserati developed the 1981 Biturbo model, by applying turbocharging to this engine, and sold 40,000 units.